 More details can be found on Dave's blog.

 Yamato is not detailed in any canon map or Dragon Warriors supplement, although it is referred to in a number of places in the main Dragon Warriors rulebook and used as the setting in Tetsubo, Dave Morris's Oriental setting for the Warhammer Fantasy Role-playing game.
 As Warhammer is more 'chaos-y' than faerie, Dave suggested some background reading, Ivan Morris's World of the Shining Prince, which has more of a Dragon Warriors feel to its oriental setting.
-For those interested in Tetsubo, it can be downloaded as a PDF from the Fabled Lands homepage.
+For those interested in the Tetsubo RPG, the draft text is no longer available for download but that's because there's a project in the pipeline to publish a full version of it!

 To represent a slightly more exotic feel to these maps, I changed the map style I have been using for my maps of Legend to Robert Altbauer's map style and each map represents an area approximately 550 miles by 975 miles.

-By far the most iconic Dragon Warriors adventure, new players to the game have been cutting their teeth on the King Under the Forest since the original book 1 was published.
+By far the most iconic Dragon Warriors adventure, new players to the game have been cutting their teeth on The King under the Forest since the original book 1 was published in 1985.

-A long-overdue refresh of this adventure is available in the Adventures section (but ONLY for owners of the Sleeping Gods supplement) and whilst this map has been drawn as an aide for that adventure, it can also be used for the adventure as-written in Sleeping Gods.
+I've extended and adapted the adventure, available as a download (but ONLY for owners of the Sleeping Gods supplement), and whilst this map has been drawn as an aide for that adventure, it can also be used for the adventure as-written in Sleeping Gods.

 This is my first attempt at an underworld map, rather than an overland map, so comments or feedback would be most welcome (as always!)